jwnwilson/django_react_redux_webapp/README.md

 ## Description

-My personal website rebuilt using Django 1.11 and react with redux
+My personal website rebuilt using Django 1.11, wagtail and react with redux

 ## Setup